-Requests may not exceed $4,000.
+- Requests may not exceed $4,000.

 - Grant Presentations may be requested by the students.

-  - Grant checks are distributed by the students at an Awards Party in April.
+- Students distribute grant checks at an Awards Party in April.

 Youth Philanthropy grants are made possible through the Community Foundation’s Youth Philanthropy Endowment and the generosity of individual donors.